-You can also use the app to find duplicate files if you are used to storing multiple copies of backups and photos on your machine.
+We also recommend using CCleaner to locate those large old files and delete those you don’t need.
+You can also use this app to find duplicate files if you are used to storing multiple copies of backups and photos on your Mac.

 Bottom line?
 Clean your Mac as much as you can to reclaim more free disk space, as this helps improve the overall performance of your Mac.
 Plus, the Finder slow issue can disappear too.

-How to know if Spotlight is indexing files on a Mac?
-Just click the search icon on top right corner, type any file name and see if there is a "indexing..." status message showing up.
+How to know if Spotlight is indexing files?
+Just click the search icon on the top right corner, type any file name, and see if there is an “indexing…” status message showing up.

-If you don't want to wait, you can either turn off Spotlight, or exclude some items from indexing.
-Learn how to do that with the step-by-step instructions TekRevue introduced.
+If you don’t want to wait, you can either turn off Spotlight or exclude some items from indexing.
+Learn how to do that with the step-by-step instructions MacObserver introduced.